Girl Found Living With Monkeys In The Jungle

 Local officials maintain the little girl seems quite comfortable with the apes housed at the Katarniaghat Wildlife Sanctuary, which is located along the Indian border with Nepal.

-How do you think Mowgli girl wound up living with monkeys in the jungle…and why?
+How do you think Mowgli girl wound up living with monkeys in the jungle, and why?

-[Featured Image by: 84708103/Shutterstock]
+[Featured Image by 84708103/Shutterstock]